Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Visual Observations

-Visual observations are provided to agent via either a `CameraSensor` or `RenderTextureSensor`.
+Visual observations are generally provided to agent via either a `CameraSensor` or `RenderTextureSensor`.
 These collect image information and transforms it into a 3D Tensor which can be fed into the convolutional neural network (CNN) of the agent policy.
 For more information on CNNs, see [this guide](http://cs231n.github.io/convolutional-networks/).
 This allows agents to learn from spatial regularities in the observation images.
-It is possible to use visual observations alongside vector observations.
+It is possible to use visual and vector observations with the same agent.

 Agents using visual observations can capture state of arbitrary complexity and are useful when the state is difficult to describe numerically.
 However, they